 7. Up-selling or cross-selling

 You can boost your sales by offering prospects additional products or services once they've made a purchase or signed up for a service.
-Offering a premium or upgraded version of a purchased item or other items can be a good way to get customers coming back and developing an affinity to your brand.
+Offering a premium or upgraded version of a purchased item or other items can be a good way to get customers coming back and developing an affinity with your brand.

 Upselling can increase the lifetime value of a customer.
 On one hand, an existing customer is 60% to 70% likely to buy from you, compared to a 5% to 20% chance of selling to a new customer.
 On the other hand, upselling leads to higher average order values and thus increases customer lifetime value.